 DASH specialises in providing accommodation and support for homeless people and people at risk of homelessness.
-DASH will continue to deliver that vitally important service, but the charity has also founded a new development arm to the charity which will offer affordable, general needs housing.
+DASH will continue to deliver that vitally important service, but the charity has also founded a new development which will offer affordable, general needs housing.

 The name DASH have chosen for their new affordable housing trading arm, ‘Kepier Homes’, was inspired by the history of the former Kepier Hospital, a medieval hospital and almshouse for the poor.
 The ruined gatehouse of Kepier Hospital lies beside the River Wear, a short walk from Gilesgate, where our headquarters is located.